jsigee87/personal-website/content/technical/python-linting.md

 disable=C0303
 ```

-That`s it!
+That's it!
 You can do more complicated regex to allow and disallow specific things as needed.
 If you want some more info on using the `.pylintrc` the documentation is [here](http://pylint.pycqa.org/en/latest/user_guide/options.html).

 Now that you have your `.pylintrc` working, you need to point to it when you run pylint: